NAMD on WestGrid Systems

 mpiexec namd2 $INPUT > $OUTPUT

-Running NAMD on Matrix
+Running NAMD on Jasper

 #PBS -S /bin/bash